Jim DeRogatis

-James Peter DeRogatis (born September 2, 1964) is an American music critic and co-host of Sound Opinions.
+James Peter DeRogatis (born September 2, 1964, New Jersey, U.S.) is an American music critic and co-host of Sound Opinions.
 DeRogatis has written articles for magazines such as Rolling Stone, Spin, Guitar World, Matter and Modern Drummer, and for 15 years was the pop music critic for the Chicago Sun-Times.

 He joined Columbia College Chicago's English Department as a lecturer in 2010 and is currently an associate professor of instruction teaching Music & Media in Chicago, Reviewing the Arts, Cultural Criticism and the Arts, and Journalism as Literature.

 Career

 In 1982, while a senior at Hudson Catholic Regional High School in Jersey City, New Jersey, DeRogatis conducted one of the last interviews with rock critic Lester Bangs, two weeks before Bangs's death of a drug overdose.
 Over a decade later, this encounter would serve as the beginning and inspiration for DeRogatis's Lester Bangs biography Let It Blurt.

 Attending on a scholarship, DeRogatis attended New York University majoring in journalism and minoring in sociology.
 As a junior, DeRogatis began writing for the Hoboken Reporter, first as a music columnist before adding city government to his reporting duties.
 In 1985, at the start of his senior year, DeRogatis began writing full time for the Jersey Journal, spending two nights a week on news stories and three days on wedding and church announcements.

 After living in Minneapolis to manage a friend's band and do freelance music writing, DeRogatis first joined the Chicago Sun-Times in 1992; he left in 1995 to join Rolling Stone magazine, a job that lasted eight months, and was back at the Sun-Times in three years.
 While at Rolling Stone magazine, he was fired after writing a negative review of Hootie & the Blowfish's album Fairweather Johnson.
 The review irked Rolling Stone publisher Jann Wenner who had it pulled from publication.
 DeRogatis's employment with the magazine was terminated after he revealed this incident to the public.

 DeRogatis hosts Sound Opinions with fellow music critic Greg Kot.
 The radio talk show is heard on Chicago Public Radio and nationally syndicated by American Public Media and is available as a podcast.
 The program is one of the longest running talk radio shows focusing exclusively on rock music with stints on both Chicago's WXRT and an early incarnation on Q101 featuring Bill Wyman from the Chicago Reader in place of Greg Kot.
 The move to Chicago Public Radio took place on December 3, 2005.

 DeRogatis plays drums in the punk rock band Vortis; its most recent album (Spring 2019) is This Machine Kills Fascists on Cavetone Records.
 He previously played in the bands the Ex-Lion Tamers (Wire cover band), Airlines, Speed the Plough, and The Shotdowns.
 Vortis has released two albums and a third is due to be released soon.